mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/headerinfo/index.md

     - `'?'` : Matches zero or one character(s).
     - `'*'` and `'?'` can be escaped with a backslash, e.g. `'\*'` and `'\?'`.
 - `excludedValues` {{optional_inline}}
   - : An array of `string`.
 If specified, this condition is not matched if the header exists but its value contains at least one element in this list.
-This uses the same match pattern syntax as `values`.
+This uses the same glob pattern syntax as `values`.
+If `values` and `excludedValues` are both matched, then `excludedValues` takes precedence.

 {{WebExtExamples("h2")}}